Writing Therapy Alleviates Emotional Pain and Promotes Healthy Self-Expression—

 Here are a few tips to help you begin writing therapy:

-3. Be flexible with yourself and don’t have too many expectations of your writing.
+Be flexible with yourself and don’t have too many expectations for your writing.
 Your writing quality is not as important as the ideas you express.
 Similarly, you don’t need to write any certain amount.
 The key is simply to sit, reflect, and write during your allotted writing therapy time.

 10 Writing Therapy Prompts to Help You Begin Your Healing Process